rr34/Time-v3-Astronomical-Clock/README.md

 ## Images from the Clock
 The following images are from around our house displayed on the clock.
 If I look at the clock inside my house, then step outside, I see the celestial objects where they are in the photo.

 The images are PNG with the sky photoshopped to transparency and a background single-color sky image as the bottom layer.
-Notice the dark purple color of the sky in this photo with the sun 4° below the horizon.
-The sky changes color based on the angle of the sun below the horizon, with bright blue during the day and black when darker than astronomical twightlight.
+Notice the dark purple color of the sky in this photo with the sun (not visible) 4° below the horizon (sun location information shown in bottom left corner).
+The sky changes color based on the angle of the sun below the horizon, with bright blue during the day, several transition colors, then black when darker than astronomical twightlight.
 ![demo 3](readme-images/demo-3.jpg)

 The phase of the moon is correct, *including* the direction the bright side of the moon appears in the sky.
 The planets are correctly placed on the clock for the time shown.
 The planets are lined up in a plane with the sun because in real life the planets orbit in nearly the same plane.
 Currently, all 7 other planets happen to nearly fit in a single image at the same time.
 ![demo 2](readme-images/demo-2.jpg)

 Notice the sun and planets appear realistically behind the tree branches, but with just enough of an "animation look" to show it is a computer representation.
 ![demo 1](readme-images/demo-1.jpg)

 The sun sets over the alley behind our house in its correct northwest position.
 ![demo 4](readme-images/demo-4.jpg)

 The information in the corner is based entirely on actual celestial events, with the one exception being the bottom line that displays local "industrial time" and date.
 ![demo 5](readme-images/demo-5.jpg)

 ## TODO